samanthajyee/samdyl-projects/README.md

 ## 🛠️ Shared Taskboard

+- 📖 Learn Draftbit via their [YouTube channel](https://www.youtube.com/channel/UCRXPIDo_qNVejuFZ3OEIJbw) and [website](https://docs.draftbit.com/docs/welcome-to-draftbit) for early BASEBALL frontend dev
 - ⏸️ Sync Dylan’s VSCode and repo access: Paused for now
-- 📖 Learn Draftbit via their [YouTube channel](https://www.youtube.com/channel/UCRXPIDo_qNVejuFZ3OEIJbw) and [website](https://docs.draftbit.com/docs/welcome-to-draftbit) for early BASEBALL frontend dev
-- ⏳ Add Figma link of app prototype to BASEBALL repo: Coming soon
 - 🧪 Run ALGO training loop and review reports (identify signals that could inform reward logic for RL)
 - 5-19-25 ✅ Choose a BASEBALL build path and tech stack—what can we do, what do we still need to learn?
 - 5-10-25 ✅ Add Figma link of dashboard prototype to ALGO repo